Portfolio Insight

 - Start simple, add complexity only when needed

-- Build for your specific customers, not everyone
+- Build for your specific customers, not everyone.
+The temptation to build a "platform" is strong—resist it until after PMF.

 - Focus on solving the problem, not building features